odikk/MaterialBlocks-CMS/THEMING.md

 ```

 Now we got 8 different Team Blocks but they are all empty and if
-we would load our theme into BeardBlock it wouldn't even show us
+we would load our theme into MaterialBlocks it wouldn't even show us
 one of our Blocks!

 But how can we change this?